-London’s bubble tea scene has been growing rapidly over the last few years, especially with all these Taiwanese brands deciding to step foot into the market.
-Being a huge bubble tea fan myself, this is, of course, ecstatic news for me.
-Compared to when I first moved to the UK many years ago, I honestly feel so spoilt with options now and am so grateful that it’s literally within my fingertips to get my bubble tea cravings sorted anytime.
-After many bubble tea treats, I’ve put together a list of where you can find the best spots for London bubble tea.
-Let me know which one’s your favourite too!
+London’s bubble tea scene has been growing rapidly over the last few years, especially with all these Taiwanese brands deciding to step foot in the market.
+Being a huge bubble tea fan myself, this is, of course, ecstatic news for me!
+Compared to when I first moved to the UK in 2012 (and to London in 2015), I honestly feel so spoilt with options now and am so grateful that it’s literally within my fingertips to get my bubble tea cravings sorted anytime.
+After many bubble tea treats, I’ve put together a list of our favourites and where you can find the best bubble tea in London.
+Let us know which one’s your favourite too!

-The Whale Tea has somehow made its way to my regular-visit list.
-This is because it’s closer to west London and it’s relatively convenient for me to pop by (maybe too convenient my bank account would say!).
-The Flaming Whale is a firm favourite, which is essentially a brown sugar milk boba, as I love to stick with the classics.
-But their Matcha Dalgona has been an outstanding treat too.
+Another regular bubble tea spot of ours is The Whale Tea.
+The Flaming Whale is a firm favourite, which is essentially a brown sugar milk boba and they really nail the spot.
+I must also say that their Matcha Dalgona has been an outstanding treat too!
 Coffee and Matcha together usually clash with one another, but The Whale Tea has somewhat impressively managed to find that perfect balance.
-It’s definitely one worth checking out!

 Known as the original creator of Cream Cheese Tea, HeyTea is a huge bubble tea staple name in Asia.
 Therefore, it is no surprise that it has attracted long queues every day since it opened its doors in London.
 The Very Grape Cheese is a viral drink worldwide, along with many enticing fruity flavours.
 If you’re like me and prefer non-fruity options, try the Roasted Brown Sugar Boba Milk!

 Day Day Drink